Natural Health & Wellness

 Overall, the effects of bio-identical progesterone supplementation on weight are complex and depend on a range of factors including individual hormone levels, lifestyle, and other present health conditions.

-If you’re considering bio-identical progesterone therapy for any reason, it’s important to discuss the potential risks and benefits with a healthcare provider who can help you determine the best course of action based on your individual needs and circumstances.
+Are you considering bio-identical progesterone therapy?
+Discuss the potential risks and benefits with a healthcare provider.
+They can help you decide the best course of action based on your individual needs.

 5 common symptoms of not enough progesterone present naturally in the body